ErikSimonsen/Master-Thesis-Sourcecode/README.md

 ### Setup

-1. Ensure [docker](https://docs.docker.com/get-docker/) deamon is running on the server-host that you wish to run the applications.
+1. Ensure [docker](https://docs.docker.com/get-docker/) daemon is running on the server-host that you wish to run the applications at.
 Please refer to Docker installation documentation for your particular operating system.

-2. Install [node.js](https://nodejs.org/en/) on the server-host that will be used to run the benchmark applications, and the host (probably your current machine) that will be used to start the benchmark application from.
+2. Install [node.js](https://nodejs.org/en/) on the server-host that will be used to run the benchmark applications, and the host (probably your current machine) that will be used to generate the result graphs.

-3. Install [sdkman](https://sdkman.io/install) on the server-host that will be used to run the benchmark applications, and the host (probably your current machine) that will be used to start the benchmark application from.
+3. Install [sdkman](https://sdkman.io/install) on the server-host that will be used to run the benchmark applications, and the host (probably your current machine) that will be used to generate the result graphs from the data.

-4. Install [jbang](https://github.com/maxandersen/jbang) on the host that will be used generate the graphs from the generated data.
+4. Install [jbang](https://github.com/maxandersen/jbang) on the host (probably your current machine) that will be used to generate the graphs from the generated data.

     ```shell script